Basics

 State of Knowledge

-The primary public health concerns associated with Lake Tahoe's nearshore are (1) harmful algal blooms; and (2) bacteria concentrations.
+The primary public health concerns associated with Lake Tahoe's nearshore are (1) harmful algal blooms; and (2) fecal indicator bacteria concentrations, which indicate the possible presence of pathogens and viruses which can make people sick.

-The first known harmful algal bloom occured in the Lake Tahoe Keys in August 2017.
+The first known harmful algal bloom (HAB) occured in the Lake Tahoe Keys in August 2017.
 The level of measured cyantoxins was below any health concern, but the area was posted to protect pets.
+The Lahontan Water Board continues to monitor Lake Tahoe for HAB issues and responds to reports of possible HABs by sampling the lake and posting results as appropriate.

 No Monitoring Programs are yet associated with this Focus Area.